 At a glance

-- CHDR teaches clinical pharmacology to medical students, students in biomedical sciences, students in bio-pharmaceutical sciences, and other healthcare providers in training (e.g. medical residents, nurse practitioners, and pharmacists-in-training).
+- CHDR teaches clinical pharmacology to medical students, students in biomedical sciences, students in bio-pharmaceutical sciences, and other healthcare providers in training (such as medical residents, nurse practitioners, and pharmacists-in-training).

-- Together with CHDR, Leiden University Medical Center (LUMC) has developed the Paul Janssen FutureLab, a post-graduate programme for outstanding professionals.
+- In collaboration with the Leiden University Medical Center, we have developed the Paul Janssen Futurelab, offering training opportunities for biomedical professionals.

-- CHDR has hosted more than 30 PhD students during their thesis studies.
+- CHDR has hosted more than 30 PhD students during their doctoral research.

 - CHDR's Clinical Research Programme provides ambitious young researchers and physicians with a well-defined career development path.

 - TRC® (Teaching Resource Centre), CHDR’s clinical pharmacology app, has been downloaded over 200,000 times.
 Thanks to recent upgrades, the TRC app is now compatible with reference drug formularies in the United States, the United Kingdom, and the Netherlands.

-At CHDR, all of our researchers have the opportunity to become board-certified as a clinical pharmacologist.
+At CHDR, all of our researchers have the opportunity to become board certified as a clinical pharmacologist.
 Our programme in clinical pharmacology provides specialised training to physicians and research graduates with a biomedical and/or pharmaceutical background.
-The programme can be completed in one year (full-time), or it can be completed over several years (part-time).
+The programme can be completed in one year (full time), or over several years (part time).

-The curriculum includes a variety of ‘hands-on’ courses and practical training in conducting clinical studies in both healthy volunteers and patients, including the underlying science.
-Moreover, clinical work ‒ for example, advising physicians regarding the choice, dosage, adverse effects, and interactions of drugs ‒ is part of the programme.
+The curriculum includes a variety of hands-on courses and practical training in conducting clinical studies in both healthy volunteers and patients, with attention to the underlying science.
+Clinical work – for example, advising physicians regarding the choice, dosage, adverse effects, and interactions of drugs – is also part of the programme.
 Trainees join grand rounds in the Internal Medicine department and discuss the pharmacotherapeutic choices afterwards.
-The clinical pharmacology programme usually culminates in the completion of a PhD thesis.
+The Clinical Pharmacology Programme usually culminates in the completion of a PhD thesis.

 Clinical research practice / Student internships